kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 ### Graduation Criteria

 Targets `alpha` while the upstream API is alpha.
+LWS feature gate `GangScheduling` tracks the upstream `GenericWorkload` lifecycle:

+**Alpha** (current): `GangScheduling=false`.
+Webhook rejects `spec.gangScheduling` unless the gate is enabled and v1alpha2 APIs are registered.

-Promotion past alpha is gated on:
+**Beta**, gated on:

-- Upstream `scheduling.k8s.io/v1alpha2` reaching beta with stable field names.
+- Upstream `GenericWorkload` beta-on-by-default with stable v1alpha2 field names; LWS `GangScheduling=true` by default.
+- Per-PodGroup unschedulable status surfaced on the LWS object (condition / event).
 - Integration coverage for the lifecycle invariants above.
-- Per-PodGroup unschedulable status surfaced on the LWS object (condition / event).
 - A chosen path for re-enabling Size mutability under the mandatory deletion-protection finalizer, in priority order: (1) push upstream `gang.minCount` mutability so PodGroups can be patched in place; (2) switch to revision-keyed PodGroup names (`<lws-name>-<group-index>-<rev>`) that let old PodGroups GC naturally — contingent on the upstream finalizer treating an absent/deleted pod as terminal.
-- Promote `spec.gangScheduling` to beta stability (drop the alpha disclaimer; field is already served by the v1 LWS API), aligned with upstream `GenericWorkload` reaching beta-on-by-default; no API rename — the same struct gains stabilized upstream knobs (e.g. `MinResources`, hierarchical / per-role minimums from KEP-6012) additively as they land.
+- No API rename — the same struct gains stabilized upstream knobs (`MinResources`, hierarchical / per-role from KEP-6012) additively.

+**GA**: upstream `GenericWorkload` GA + LWS gate removed + production signal from beta.

 ## Implementation History